quiffman/seiscomp3/src/sed/apps/scvsmag/descriptions/VS.rst

 dataset.
 In practice, the VS magnitude estimation relationships derived from Southern California have been shown to work reasonably well in Northern California and Switzerland (Behr et al, 2012).
-The envelope and ground motion ratio coefficents from Cua (2005) are hard-coded in scvsmag, and should not be modified without full understanding of the VS methodology and potential consequences of the modifications.
+The envelope and ground motion ratio coefficients from Cua (2005) are hard-coded in scvsmag, and should not be modified without full understanding of the VS methodology and potential consequences of the modifications.